Desbeers/Chord-Provider/README.md

 **Chord Provider** is written in SwiftUI and needs macOS Sonoma.

-There are many **ChordPro** parsers in this world, however, none are *really* native in the Apple world.
+There are many **ChordPro** parsers in this world, however, almost none are *really* native in the Apple world.

 I mean, in the macOS world, it is often an afterthought...
 Not for me.
 I'm mac user only and I don't use iStuff.